Quality materials lead to quality results

 - All samples are labelled with a bar code;

-- Storage equipment is checked and monitored daily.
+- Storage equipment is checked and monitored daily; and

-Random quality assurance testing: Two percent of all samples collected are randomly selected and sent to an external third-party for molecular quality testing.
+Random quality control testing: Two percent of all samples collected are randomly selected tested for molecular quality:

 - RNA is extracted from frozen tissues and tested on an Agilent Bioanalyser to generate a RIN score;